 Select a garment of your choice.
 This can be a pair of pants, a skirt, jacket, dress, or other and may contain sewing techniques such as zippers, buttonholes, pockets, linings, working with a difficult fabric and more.
 We are looking to gain a sense of your sewing skills and knowledge so choose something that will show off your interest, skills and abilities.
 If you know how to pattern draft this would be a great place to feature a self-drafted garment.

 Advanced entry means that you have prior education or learning from another fashion program and are seeking to enter the program at a point beyond first year.
 If you are seeking advanced entry to the Fashion and Technology program please send an email to firstname.lastname@example.org with questions that you might have, and reference the following document for your portfolio requirements.
 Advanced Entry Portfolios will be submitted by email.

 Images of your sewn garments for your digital portfolio upload should include the following photos: front, back, inside front, inside back, and 3 or 4 close up photos focusing on details.
 Sketchbook pages should be scanned as well as any other hard copy work you wish to showcase.
 Make sure you are putting together a cohesive package.
 Once you have submitted your portfolio items, you will be contacted regarding an interview.

 During the online interview, we will reference the images and documents uploaded to the online review platform.
 We ask that you have your portfolio components nearby should your reviewer have any questions during this virtual interview.
 Further directions regarding online interviews will be shared with applicants via email.

 Portfolio Review Assessment

 Your complete portfolio is assessed on all materials (design, sewing, and paperwork) in order to determine a recommendation for placement in the program.
-KPU Admissions will be in touch once your portfolio have been reviewed and decisions are made.
+KPU Admissions will be in touch once your portfolio has been reviewed and decisions made.